flycheck/flycheck/doc/languages.rst

       .. defcustom:: flycheck-rust-args

+         A list of additional arguments that are passed to rustc.

+      .. defcustom:: flycheck-cargo-rustc-args

-         A list of additional arguments.
+         A list of additional arguments passed to the cargo rustc subcommand

       .. defcustom:: flycheck-rust-check-tests